CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 With Windows and Mac we recommend the software [CyberDuck](https://cyberduck.io/){:target="_blank"}.

+!!! note
+    Please note that a directory uploaded with Cyberduck may not be downloadable with one command using some other client software with s3 protocol connection to Allas.

 1\.
 Install **CyberDuck**.

 2\.
 Navigate to the CyberDuck mainmenu and choose **Bookmark | New Bookmark** (_Ctrl-Shift-B_).